TobiKipp/SudokuTraining/README.md

     spring.view.suffix: .jsp
     server.port: 8081

-and adding jstl to maven, the page was finally loaded.
+and adding JSTL to maven, the page was finally loaded.

 So it was majorly an issue with missing dependencies.